Meet The Musicians of The Ole! Band

 Jeff is also an audio engineer and a photographer and brings these additional talents to the table for the band.

-Guest Percussionist - Edsel: A teacher and percussionist who has been playing for over twenty years, Edsel is versatile in Jazz, Contemporary, Top 40, Latin, African, Afro-Cuban, and Afro-Caribbean Rhythms.
+Edsel is a teacher and percussionist who has been playing for over twenty years, Edsel is versatile in Jazz, Contemporary, Top 40, Latin, African, Afro-Cuban, and Afro-Caribbean Rhythms.
 Montessori certified, his drum students range from 6 to 75 years old.
 A student himself, he is a scholarship recipient at Patel Conservatory in Tampa, Florida.